mlochbaum/BQN/spec/system.md

 All system values described in the BQN specification are optional: an implementation does not have to include any of them.
 However, if a system value with one of the names given below is included, then it must have the specified behavior.
 For namespaces this rule applies to individual fields as well: a namespace may be provided with only some of the fields, but a field with one of the given names must behave as specified.

-## Execution and scope manipulation
+## Execution

 | Name          | Summary
 |---------------|--------------------------
 | `•BQN`        | Evaluate the argument string in an isolated scope
-| `•Eval`       | Evaluate the argument string in the current scope
-| `•ScopedEval` | Evaluate the argument string in a child scope
-| `•MakeREPL`   | Create an evaluator that keeps variables across runs
-| `•Using`      | Import all values from the argument namespace
-| `•NewBQN`     | Create a BQN-like evaluation function with options `𝕩`
+| `•ReBQN`      | Create a BQN-like evaluation function with options `𝕩`
+| `•primitives` | List of primitives as glyph-value pairs

-The left argument to any evaluator (`•BQN`, `•Eval`, `•ScopedEval`, result of `•MakeREPL`), if given, is a list of up to three elements, giving a prefix of `•state` (see next section) during evaluations of that function.
+The left argument to `•BQN` or the result of `•ReBQN`, if given, is a list of up to three elements, giving a prefix of `•state` (see next section) during evaluations of that function.
 Thus `⟨"","xyz"⟩•BQN"•name"` returns `"xyz"`.

-The effect of `•Eval` should be the same as if its argument were written as source code in the scope where `•Eval` appears.
-It can define variables, and modify those in the current scope or a parent.

-`•ScopedEval` creates as new scope for evaluation as it is loaded.
-Other than its syntactic role, it is effectively equivalent to `{•Eval}`.
-Parent scopes are visible from the created scope; to make a scope without this property use `•BQN"•Eval"` or `•BQN"•ScopedEval"`.

-`•NewBQN` accepts a namespace `𝕩`.
+`•ReBQN` accepts a namespace `𝕩`.
 The following options are specified if supported:

 | Option        | Values (default first)
 |---------------|--------------------------
 | `repl`        | `"none"`, `"strict"`, `"loose"`
-| `scope`       | `"none"`, `"read"`, `"modify"`
-| `primitives`  | List of glyph-value pairs; default `⟨⟩`
+| `primitives`  | List of glyph-value pairs; default `•primitives`
-| `retain`      | `"all"`, `"unique"`, `"none"`
+| `system`      | `"all"`, `"none"`, `"safe"` or list of names
+| `scope`       | `"none"`, `"read"`, `"modify"` or list of name-setting pairs

-The option `repl` indicates how variables are retained across calls: with "none" they are not saved; with "strict", they are saved and can't be redefined; and with "loose" they may be redefined. `scope` indicates allowed interaction with the scope in which `•NewBQN` is *called* (not loaded): with "read" variables may be read and with "modify" they may be read or modified. `primitives` indicates primitives to be added in this copy of BQN.
-Each primitive uses the glyph and value given.
-The value must have an operation type and its type determines the primitive's role. `retain` indicates which primitives from the current running BQN should be kept.
-With "all", an error is given if `primitives` redefines an existing primitive, but with "unique" primitives may be redefined.
+The option `repl` indicates how variables are retained across calls: with "none" they are not saved; with "strict", they are saved and can't be redefined; and with "loose" they may be redefined.
+Each element in `primitives` gives the glyph and value for a primitive to be made available.
+The value must have an operation type and its type determines the primitive's role. `system` in general gives the list of system values to be made available, with shorthand values to indicate all currently-available ones, none of them, or only a subset that cannot be used to interact with anything outside of the execution context. `scope` indicates allowed interaction with the scope in which `•ReBQN` is *called* (not loaded): with "read" variables may be read and with "modify" they may be read or modified.

 ## Scripts